 In the relational DB each manager is assigned according to their role buildings or areas or cities to be monitored.

-• If a sensor detects unusual values, its frequency must be updated.

-As the sensors can be configured, the request for data will be increased by the server up to a maximum of one detection every 5 seconds if the check module deems it necessary according to the analyzes carried out by the server

 • A1.3 DB Requirements

 It was decided to use a DB time series for storing the data collected by the sensors, which by its nature is suitable for storing this type of data and is optimized for handling time series data, that are arrays of numbers indexed by time (at datetime).
-For the management of roles, permissions and storage of active sensors in the system we decided instead to use a relational database (Mysql).
+For the management of roles, permissions and storage of active sensors in the system we decided instead to use a relational database (MariaDB).
 Although slower than a NOSQL database since it is not used to a maximum if not in the login phase of the managers to recover access data and areas monitored by him, we have decided that it is the best technology for this purpose.
 To guarantee data preservation, we will certainly adopt backup systems for both databases in particular, the relational one because while the loss of old measurements present in the database time series (if not for analysis) does not represent a serious problem, the loss of the roles of the various managers can be serious and would prevent the access of the various managers.
 For security and efficiency, the latest detection measured by the individual sensors is stored in the server cache as well as in the DB to provide managers with less waiting time.

 • Non-functional Requirements